 Code Your Own Theme or Child Theme

 The next step is to put your frontend language skills into practice and code your own WordPress child theme.
 A child theme builds on an existing theme, meaning you don’t have to start from scratch.
-Choose a simple theme to begin with, such as the default theme Twenty Twenty and take it from there.
+Choose a simple theme, to begin with, such as the default theme Twenty Twenty-Two and take it from there.

-Creating your own theme is the advanced option and requires more profound coding skills.
+Creating your own theme is an advanced option and requires more profound coding skills.

 Code Your Own Plugin